 First, there were the many quotations we’ve heard over and over that tell us that if we’d just do this or do that, good health could be ours.
 “Early to bed and early to rise, makes a man healthy, wealthy, and wise.”
 With all due respect, Mr. Franklin, I believe you were mistaken.
 And, this famous proverb: “An apple a day keeps the doctor away.”
 I don’t think so.

 In the second category were all the quotations telling us that if we had our good health, we’d have everything.
 Well, that won’t do.
-Since I’m saddled with poor health, I want poor health and everything!
+I’m saddled with poor health, so I'd prefer to have poor health and everything!
 “The first wealth is health,” said Ralph Waldo Emerson.
 That would make me a pauper indeed.
-And then there was, “Health is worth more than learning,” from Thomas Jefferson no less.
+And then there was “Health is worth more than learning,” from Thomas Jefferson no less.
 Good grief!

 Schubert made this statement upon learning that he was gravely ill.
-In the first sentence, he quotes from a song.
-In the second sentence, he turns straw into gold.
+In the first sentence, he quoted from a song.
+In the second sentence, he turned straw into gold.

 “Be not slow to visit the sick.” —Ecclesiastes

 "Measure your health by your sympathy with morning and Spring. " —Henry David Thoreau

 What a relief to find Thoreau’s words after reading dozens of quotations telling me to measure my health by what I eat or drink, or what time I go to bed at night and get up in the morning.
 I take chronic illness and pain as my starting points and, from there, try to make the best life I can for myself.
 This doesn’t mean I’ve stopped looking for treatments that might help (and, hey, if that apple a day is helping you, keep eating it).
 But I can do both—simultaneously try to improve my health and measure it by my sympathy with morning and Spring.